lastweek/Sandix/README.md

 **I'm not developing this project anymore.
-Instead, now I'm coding another
-kernel project from scratch for Wuklab.
-I spent a lot of time in Sandix,
-and suffered enormous pain alone.
-But I love it, I learned a lot, truly.
+I've spent a lot of time in Sandix and suffered enormous pain alone.
+But I love it, I learned a lot.
+Well, Sandy is someone's name if you ask.
+I also learned a lot from her if you keep asking.**
-Thank you and good bye."**

 ##			SANDIX KERNEL PROJECT
-###	Copyright (C) 2015-2016 Yizhou Shan <shan13@purdue.edu>
+###	Copyright (C) 2015-2016 Yizhou Shan <ys@purdue.edu>

 WHAT IS SANDIX?